People of all races gather to support Black farmers in Durham

 The founders of the gather say its a needed gathering as it brings people from all backgrounds to one place to support a dying vocation and show community support.

 "Black farmers have been decreasing at an alarming rate, have been losing a lot of land.
-Outside of the fact that they're losing their land, there's importance in owning local produce and fruit that I think is essential," said Moss Achola with the Black Farmers' Market Association.
+Outside of the fact that they're losing their land, there's importance in owning local produce and fruit that I think is essential," said Moses Ochola with the Black Farmers' Market Association.

 Organizers hope to expand this event to other cities within the Triangle.